 Number of litter items in Queensland

-Since 2005, the Keep Australia Beautiful network has produced the National Litter Index, based on bi‑annual litter surveys of 983 urban and near-urban areas across Australia.
-The index provides baseline data for comparing progress in reducing litter across states.
+Since 2005, the Keep Australia Beautiful network has produced the National Litter Index (NLI), based on bi‑annual litter surveys of 983 urban and near-urban areas across Australia.

-Both the number of litter items and total volume of litter have declined in Queensland and Australia since litter surveys started in in 2005.
-However, the most recent survey noted a slight increase in Queensland in both volume and number of items.
+Both the number of litter items and total volume of litter have declined in Queensland and Australia since litter surveys started in 2005.

 Average number and volume of litter items per 1,000m2 for Queensland and Australia, 2005–2006 to 2018–2019 (data from the National Litter Index).